elliotekj/static_chess/README.md

 Inspired by [@maxmcd](https://github.com/maxmcd)'s [Static Chess](https://www.val.town/v/maxm/staticChess), `static_chess.exs` is a single
-file Elixir script that runs a no-bloat chess game.
+file Elixir script that runs a zero-bloat chess server.
 Every page is plain html and css, and every move is made by clicking a link.

 ## Local